leiachung41/leiachung41.github.io/Building_the_Hometown_App/README.md

 ## Description

-This is a responsive web for a toronto hometown app as a result of pratice like this [index.html](https://leiachung41.github.io/prePF/Building_the_Hometown_App/before/index_B4.html).
+This is a responsive web for a Toronto hometown app as a result of practice like this [index.html](https://leiachung41.github.io/prePF/Building_the_Hometown_App/before/index_B4.html).
 The app consists of top news, latest news, sports and weather sections.
-I used css media queries feature for reponsive web.
+I used css media queries feature for responsive web.

 ## Built with